jedick/JMDplots/README.md

 remotes::install_github("jedick/JMDplots")
 ```

-To see the plots, use the R help browser to open the vignettes page or open it directly with this command:
+To view the plots, use the R help browser to open the vignettes page or open it directly with this command:

 ```R
 browseVignettes("JMDplots")